 Other care for elderly: Palmetto

 For those with low financial means:

-- Part A: USA-government provided...this is hospital & skilled nursing homes.
+- Part A: premium free if you had a sufficient work history & thereby USA-government provided...this is hospital & skilled nursing homes.

-- Part B: you personally pay the US government for this to cover doctor bills & outpatient lab, radiology, and other tests.
+- Part B: you personally pay (or it is extracted from your social security payment due you) the US government for this to cover doctor bills & outpatient lab, radiology, and other tests.

 - supplimental ("medigap") coverage: this is federally standardized coverage you personally buy from insurance companies or membership organizations to help cover the 20% co-pay risk in the Part B.

 - Part C/Advantage: this is an alternate to Part B, if you prefer, and bought as one of many not-federally-standardized Advantage Plans through insurance companies.

 - Part D: this is the prescription-drug coverage insurance you may buy through Medicare or qualify (if "credible coverage"...as good as Medicare).